belal-shakra/Graduation-Project-and-Internship-System/README.md

 * Recommended Projects : the department can add recommended projects for students to choose from it if he want.

-* Graduation Project Team : now the graduation project team cannot contains students from different department, so the next step is take ability to do this.
+* Graduation Project Team : now the graduation project team cannot contains students from different departments, so the next step is take ability to do this.

-* Notification System : the current notifying way isn't efficent, the future work is use laravel way to notify the users.
+* Notification System : the current notifying way isn't efficient, the future work is use laravel way to notify the users.

 ## Installation